aime-labs/llama2_chat/README.md

 torchrun --nproc_per_node <num_gpus> chat.py --ckpt_dir <destination_of_checkpoints>
 ```

-## Start Chat in AIME API Worker Mode
+## Start Llama2 Chat as AIME API Worker

-Run the chat mode in the command line with following command:
+To run Llama2 Chat as HTTP/HTTPS API with [AIME API Server](https://github.com/aime-team/aime-api-server) start the chat command with following command line:

 ```
 torchrun --nproc_per_node <num_gpus> chat.py --ckpt_dir <destination_of_checkpoints> --api_server <url to api server>
 ```
+It will start Llama2 as worker, waiting for job request through the AIME API Server.
+Use the --max_batch_size option to control how many parallel job requests can be handled (depending on the available GPU memory).

 ## Download